Introduction to the World Handicap System

 Remember that you can always refer to the GUI presentations and frequently asked questions sections on our site for further information or go to golfnet.ie.

-We are waiting to see what the changes are to our Convenor Handicap software (expected mid October) before uploading this segment as it may impact on sign in etc. but don’t worry we will provide you with this information well in advance of November 2nd
+We are waiting to see what the changes are to our Convenor Handicap software before uploading this segment as it may impact on sign in etc. but don’t worry we will provide you with this information well in advance of the return to competitive golf.

 Golf Ireland has provided us with a series of video presentations to help explain the new WHS.